 Award ceremony : December 2019 during the COP25 in Madrid

 For this special edition of the COAL Prize, the laureate received a 10,000 euro grant awarded by the François Sommer Foundation.
 They also benefited from international visibility in connection with DISPLACEMENT: Uncertain Journeys.

 Since its inception in 2010 by the COAL Association, the COAL Prize has become a vehicle for identification, promotion and dissemination of these artists to the general public, political actors and professionals of culture and ecology.

 Each year the ten projects are shortlisted by a committee of professionals among the projects received through the international open call.
-The winning project will be chosen by a jury composed of representatives of partner organizations of the 2019 COAL Prize and personalities of art and ecology.
+The winning project was chosen by a jury composed of representatives of partner organizations of the 2019 COAL Prize and personalities of art and ecology.

 You can download the open call on the right margin of this page.
 For more information, please visit the coal prize webpage.